Mississippi County, Missouri

-Mississippi County is a county located in the Bootheel of the U.S. state of Missouri, with its eastern border formed by the Mississippi River.
+Mississippi County is a county located in the southeastern portion of the U.S. state of Missouri, with its eastern border formed by the Mississippi River.
 As of the 2020 census, the population was 12,577.
 The largest city and county seat is Charleston.
 The county was officially organized on February 14, 1845, and was named after the Mississippi River.

 History

 Mississippi County is located in what was formerly known as "Tywappity Bottom," a vast floodplain area bordered by the Scott County Hills on the north, St. James Bayou on the south, the Mississippi River on the east, and Little River on the west.

 In 1540, the Spanish explorer Hernando De Soto penetrated to the Arkansas River and perhaps well into present-day southeastern Missouri, which was then populated by various Native American tribes, including the Osage.
 Under pressure from a constantly advancing white settlement, the Native Americans gradually retreated westward.
 The area of southeastern Missouri was noted for its level swampy lowlands, subject to the seasonal flooding of the Mississippi River, which had resulted in extremely fertile soil.

 By 1820 American pioneers, many migrating from the southern states, had settled most of the present counties of southeastern Missouri.
 The settlers were primarily farmers who came from Illinois and the states of the Upper South: Virginia, Kentucky, and Tennessee.
 They were drawn by the fertile and cheap lands found in the area of present-day Charleston, Missouri.
 Cotton was cultivated through the 19th century, and the planters depended on enslaved African-American workers before the Civil War and freedmen afterward.
 There were marked adjustments as people adjusted to the free labor market.

 The first American settlers reached what became Charleston in 1830.
 Seven years later, Thankful Randol sold Joseph Moore 22½ acres of land.
 Moore used it to lay out a plan for the city of Charleston.
 Its original boundary was 12 blocks square - four north and south, and three east and west.
 The Original Plat was filed on May 20, 1837.
 The General Assembly passed an act to incorporate the city of Charleston on March 25, 1872.